When considering a coach, do you ask yourself if you NEED coaching?

-At first glance, these questions may seem the same, but they can ilicit very different responses.
+At first glance, these questions may seem the same, but they do illicit very different responses.

 “Well…” she replied, with a puzzled look at first that soon changed to a beaming smile.
-“Well, then I guess I would welcome it, be open to what it could do for me and not feel as though I am entering into it for someone else.”
+“Well…then I guess I would welcome it, be open to what it could do for me and not feel as though I am entering into it for someone else.”

-Having coached in many organisations for the last eight years, I know it is not unusual to have line managers or HR departments seek remidial coaching to sort out ‘under performers’.
-And of course there is a place for this type of coaching.
+Having coached leaders in many organisations for the last eleven years, I know it is not unusual to have line managers or HR departments seek remedial coaching to sort out ‘under performers’.
+And, of course, there is a place for this type of coaching.

 Is it a need or a want?